mcote01/itwinjs-core/test-apps/imjs-importer/src/2pc/design.md

 }
 ```

-In its onElement callback, the GenericConnector.js checks to see if the element or model as really changed and then writes it  to the briefcase.
+In its onElement callback, the GenericConnector.js checks to see if the element or model has really changed and then writes it  to the briefcase.

 The GenericConnector.js provides the following services to the Converter.js (and indirectly to the Reader.x):